soevielofficial/Profile/README.md

 # Terms of Use

 You are free to borrow, modify, copy, use the functions written in the project, and so on.
 However, please don't change some words, pictures, colors and tell others that this is your work.

+If you have problems with the source code, you can contact me [@Discord](https://discord.com/users/442224069899976707)